MohamedSabith97/Functional-Doc_HRM/New_Format.md

         **1- [Complete](#travel-request)** - User complete the request and Moved to [Travel Request](#travel-request) stage.

 - ### **Travel Request:**

+     - If Vacation Settlement is completed for this request, this stage will start, otherwise it will move to next stage.

      - Waiting to reject and Cancel the Travel Request in leave request,  once completed the stage then it will move to Completed stage.